-A health and safety training matrix is in place which details mandatory health and safety training for all employees (which includes the 'Corporate Health and Safety Induction' course) and recommended training for specific services/employees.
+A training matrix is in place which details mandatory health and safety training for all employees and recommended training for specific services/employees.

-Mandatory training is provided by the Corporate Health and Safety Officer and recommended training is provided or supported as decided by the Corporate Health and Safety Officer.
-Managers are responsible for providing appropriate and recommended training within their services, and ensuring staff are appropriately trained.
+Mandatory training for is provided by the Health and Safety Officer and recommended training will be provided as decided by the Corporate Health and Safety Officer.
+Managers are responsible for providing recommended training within their services.